Deploying YDB cluster manually

 To streamline the next setup step, it makes sense to use the same disk labels on cluster servers having the same disk configuration.

-- Format the disk by this command built-in the
+- Clear the disk by this command built-in the

 ydbd